duinnsleibhe/ADVi3pp-User-Manual/02-LCD-Touch-Screen-Manual.md

 ![](assets/Sponsors.png)

 You can sponsor **ADVi3++** on [Patreon](http://www.patreon.com/andrivet).
-As part of the $16 reward and if you agree, your name (or pseudo) will be mentioned on this screen, in the documentation of ADVi3++, its web site, in the binaries and your name will even be displayed when the firmware boots (on the COM port).
+As part of the $16 reward, and if you agree, your name (or pseudo) will be mentioned on this screen, in the documentation of ADVi3++, its web site, in the binaries, and your name will even be displayed when the firmware boots (on the COM port).

 ## Thermal Runaway Error